 Hamburg Food Prices

 Hamburg offers a variety of traditional German foods alongside ethnic cuisine.
 Fish is a common staple, with the city situated on the Elbe, and is available from stands and restaurants.
 There are a number of expensive restaurants, but you can find plenty of budget options if you seek them out.
+Read more of our strategies for Eating and Drinking in Europe on a Budget.

-Budget Breakfast: Free – €4
+Budget Breakfast Prices: Free – €4

 - Many hostels will offer a free simple breakfast of that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).
 Hotel breakfasts tend to be overpriced, so skip these in most cases.